AY2324S2-CS2113-F14-1/tp/docs/DeveloperGuide.md

 depending on whether the user input is valid or not
 3. The returned Command object is executed by the Logic Class
-4. The appropriate method in the `Category` class is called to add the category, based on how the constructor of the `CategoryCommand` object was called. result of the command would be returned from the `Category` class to the `CategoryCommand` object, which would then be printed by the `UI` class to be viewed by the user (printing omitted from sequence diagram for brevity)
+4. The appropriate method in the `Category` class is called to add the category, based on how the constructor of the `CategoryCommand` object was called.
+Result of the command would be returned from the `Category` class to the `CategoryCommand` object, which would then be printed by the `UI` class to be viewed by the user (printing omitted from sequence diagram for brevity)